 The Asian lady beetle was introduced to the United States from Asia to control aphids, scale, and other crop pests from 1978 to 1981.
-The Asian lady beetle is now widely documented in the areas of the Midwest, Southwest and Pacific Northwest.
+The Asian lady beetle is now widely documented in the areas of the Midwest, Southwest, and Pacific Northwest.

 Asian lady beetles are usually recognized as typical ladybugs; however, they are slightly larger than native species.
-Coloration of this beetle varies from mustard-yellow to a dark reddish-orange.
+The coloration of this beetle varies from mustard-yellow to a dark reddish-orange.
 Often, a number of spots are present on the wing covers, but the number varies, and in some specimens, the spots are absent.

-The key identifying marks on this beetle are two white, oval markings on the pronotum (just behind it’s head) and an M-shaped marking may also be present on the pronotum.
+The key identifying marks on this beetle are two white, oval markings on the pronotum (just behind its head) and an M-shaped marking may also be present on the pronotum.
 This beetle (6 to 10mm) is slightly larger than the two-spotted lady beetle (4 to 5mm).
 Larvae are primarily black with orange lateral stripes.

 Asian Lady Beetle Life Stages

-The Asian lady beetle goes through four distinct life stages: egg, larva, pupa and adult.
-In early spring, female adult beetles lay yellow eggs on the underside of the leaves of host plants near aphids, mites and scale insects.
+The Asian lady beetle goes through four distinct life stages: egg, larva, pupa, and adult.
+In early spring, female adult beetles lay yellow eggs on the underside of the leaves of host plants near aphids, mites, and scale insects.
 Eggs hatch in 3-7 days, and larvae begin searching on plants for aphids and other soft-bodied arthropods on which to feed.
 Larvae molt four times, becoming larger after each molt and enter an immobile pupal stage after the last molt.